gocd/docs.go.cd/content/installation/configuring_server_details.md

 ## Configure site URLs

 Click on "Server Configuration" tab of the "Admin" tab.
-GoCD to the "Server Management" section.
+Go to the "Server Management" section.

 ![Specify site url](../images/site_url.png)